cryostatio/cryostatio.github.io/guides/_subsections/edit-template-with-jmc.md

 ## [Edit Template With JMC](#edit-template-with-jmc)
-[`JDK Mission Control`](https://github.com/openjdk/jmc) has a *Template Manager* functionality which also contains a graphical wizard for editing `.jfc` event template files.
+[JDK Mission Control](https://github.com/openjdk/jmc) has a *Template Manager* functionality which also contains a graphical wizard for editing `.jfc` *Event Template* files.
 This may be preferred to editing the templates directly as `XML` plaintext or using `XML` document editors, which do not have `.jfc-specific XSD` validation or any hinting for event types and options.